natenka/pyneng-book-en/docs/source/book/04_data_structures/tuple.rst

 * a sequence of elements separated by a comma and enclosed in parentheses
 * immutable ordered data type

-Roughly speaking, a tuple is a list that can’t be changed.
+Roughly speaking, a tuple is a list that can't be changed.
 We can say that the tuple has read-only permissions.
 It could be a defense against accidental change.

 Create an empty tuple: